 - Exposure = coming into contact with HIV

 - Prophylaxis = treatment to prevent an infection from happening

-The PrEP utilization data on AIDSVu reveal a 49% average annual increase in persons using PrEP across the U.S. — including a more than 30% increase from 2017 to 2018.
-While these data point to significant growth in PrEP use nationwide, they also highlight important disparities in PrEP use across different sexes, age groups, and geographic regions.
+The PrEP utilization data on AIDSVu reveal a 55% average annual increase in persons using PrEP across the U.S. — including a 39% increase from 2017 to 2018.
+While these data point to significant growth in PrEP use nationwide, they also highlight important disparities in PrEP use across different sexes, age groups, geographic location, socioeconomic status, and access to care.
 More than 38,600 individuals were diagnosed with HIV in 2017, underscoring the need to continue expanding the use of PrEP and other comprehensive HIV prevention strategies.

-AIDSVu’s PrEP data, which represents a conservative, or minimum, number of PrEP users in each state in the U.S. by year, can be stratified by age and sex in each state from 2012 to 2018.
+AIDSVu’s PrEP data, which provide a reliable and consistent metric for PrEP users in each county and state in the U.S. by year from 2012 to 2018, can be stratified by age and sex.
 These data and maps offer important, comparative information and tools to public health officials, policymakers, and researchers to inform efforts to increase PrEP awareness and access where it is needed most.
 Please see the Data Methods page for additional information on the data set and its limitations.

 Using the PrEP Data

 - Understand local PrEP use and disparities in use to help inform data-driven policies and programs to increase awareness of and access to PrEP.

 - Inform Getting to Zero campaigns as PrEP is an essential HIV prevention tool and one of four key focus areas in the National HIV/AIDS Strategy to reduce new HIV infections.